lu-cs-sde/codeprober/docs/usage/features.md

 ![Feature image](../media/text_probe.png)
 CodeProber interprets text in the format `[[A.b.c]]` as a "text probe".
 Text probes are evaluated by CodeProber, and the results are rendered in a blue box the editor.
 If you additionally add `=d`, it will treat the probe as an assertion, and show a green or red box depending on if the assertion passed or not.
 For example, in the image it evaluated `AddExpr.constant` and compared it with `3`.
 The comparison succeeded, so the box is green.

 Three comparison operators are available: `=`, `!=` and `~=`.
 They perform equals, not-equals and contains (as in String.contains) comparison respectively.
-Contains can for example be usedful when checking error messages, as they are often quite long and you mostly want to verify that they are there.
-You can for example write: `CallExpr.errors~=Expected int`, to check that `errors` contains "Expected int" somewhere in the error message(s).
+Contains can for example be useful when checking error messages, as they are often quite long and you may not want to check them in their entirety.

+For example, a full error message may be `[fileName:lineNumber] Expected int, got boolean in arg 0 to funcName (ERR-CODE 12345)`.
+This information is nice to give the end user, but may be a bit verbose to include everywhere in your test files.
+Therefore, you can write `[[CallExpr.errors~=Expected int, got boolean]]`, which checks that the error message contains the string "Expected int, got boolean" somewhere, and ignores the rest of the message.

 ### Testing
 ![Feature image](../media/cli_testing.png)
-By combining a workspace and text probes with assertion, you can write persistent unit tests for your AST.
+By combining a workspace and text probes with assertions, you can write persistent unit tests for your AST.
 The tests can be evaluated inside the CodeProber UI by pressing the "Run Tests" button (only visible when a workspace is active).
 The tests can also be run in a command-line using something similar to the following command:
 ```bash